globekeeper/bridges-as/docs/setup/webhooks.md

 In previous versions of hookshot, it would also handle the `GET` HTTP method.
 This was disabled due to concerns that it was too easy for the webhook to be inadvertently triggered by URL preview features in clients and servers.
 If you still need this functionality, you can enable it in the config.

-Hookshot will insert the full content of the body into a key under the Matrix event called `uk.half-shot.hookshot.webhook_data`, which may be useful if you have other integrations that would like to make use of the raw request body.
+Hookshot will insert the full content of the body into a key under the Matrix event called `gk.bridgeas.hookshot.webhook_data`, which may be useful if you have other integrations that would like to make use of the raw request body.

 <section class="notice">
-Matrix does NOT support floating point values in JSON, so the <code>uk.half-shot.hookshot.webhook_data</code> field will automatically convert any float values to a string representation of that value.
+Matrix does NOT support floating point values in JSON, so the <code>gk.bridgeas.hookshot.webhook_data</code> field will automatically convert any float values to a string representation of that value.
 This change is <strong>not applied</strong> to the JavaScript transformation <code>data</code>
 variable, so it will contain proper float values.
 </section>